Pi-top raises $16 million for modular PCs that teach you how to code

-Pi-top, a fledgling edtech startup that encourages anyone to build their own computers and learn to code, has closed a $16 million round from U.K. investment firms Hambro Perks and Committed Capital.
+Pi-top, a fledgling ed-tech startup that encourages anyone to build their own computers and learn to code, has closed a $16 million round from U.K. investment firms Hambro Perks and Committed Capital.

 Founded out of London in 2014, Pi-top offers a suite of hardware and software products with one ultimate aim: to give you a greater understanding of coding and computing.
 On the surface, it is seemingly geared toward youngsters in education, but the company is officially targeting anyone who wants to learn.
 “There are no boundaries — the Pi-top kit is for anyone wanting to get a greater understanding in computing and become a maker,” the company says in its marketing spiel.